 - We are committed to using transparent, robust and fair processes to deal with allegations of research misconduct should they arise.

 - We are committed to working together to strengthen the integrity of research and to reviewing progress regularly and openly.

-The document on the right sets out the guiding principles for the development and conduct of research in accordance with the appropriate ethical frameworks, obligations and standards.
+Our Research Ethics Policy and Procedure document sets out the guiding principles for the development and conduct of research in accordance with the appropriate ethical frameworks, obligations and standards.